johannespwt/johannespwt/README.md

 ## Hi there 👋
  I am a researcher at the Novo Nordisk Quantum Computing Programme at University of Copenhagen.
-I work the Algorithms and Application group, and I am interested in a variety of topic including (but not limited to)
+I work in the Algorithms and Application group, and I am interested in a variety of topics including (but not limited to)
 - Open quantum systems
 - The Bloch--Redfield equation
 - Rigorous many-body quantum theory